catichenor/bcn-dropbox/README.md

 This is a Python script, using code mostly ripped off from [this Dropbox blog post](https://blogs.dropbox.com/developers/2013/11/low-latency-notification-of-dropbox-file-changes/) which works in conjunction with my fork of [baby-connect-nightmare](https://github.com/catichenor/baby-connect-nightmare) to upload info to BabyConnect using Dropbox rather than a server.

-It works by scanning a directory on a Dropbox folder for changes to a file named "babyLog.txt", then reads each line from the file as JSON, then sends a REST API request to baby-connect-nightmare to upload the info to BabyConnect.
+It works by scanning a directory on a Dropbox folder for changes to a file named `babyLog.txt`, then reads each line from the file as JSON, then sends a REST API request to `baby-connect-nightmare` to upload the info to BabyConnect.

 ### Why not just use baby-connect-nightmare?

-I don't have a Internet-accessible server available, much less one with SSL enabled to encrypt my login info.
-However, this bypasses the need to upload login info anywhere, since the login info is stored locally.
+`bcn-dropbox` allows you to use baby-connect-nightmare without a publicly-accessible server, and bypasses the need to upload login info anywhere, since your login info is stored locally.

 ### How do I use it?

-Download or clone this repository locally, and create a JSON file called `accessInfo.json` with these contents:
+Download or clone this repository locally, `cd` to the extracted directory, and create a JSON file called `accessInfo.json` with these contents:

 ```JSON
 {